IBMStreams/streamsx.websocket/_docs/200-user_overview.md

 In the `etc` sub-directory of every example shown above, there is a shell script that can be used to run a given example with synthetic data and then verify the application behavior and the result.
 That shell script was originally written for running a given example in the IBM Streams lab in New York.
 It is easy to make minor changes in that shell script and use it in any other IBM Streams environment for running a given example.

-There is also an example WebSocket-based client application that can be run from a RHEL7 or CentOS7 machine to simulate data traffic to be sent to the WebSocketSourceTester application.
+There is also an example WebSocket C++ client application that can be run from a RHEL7 or CentOS7 machine to simulate data traffic to be sent to the WebSocketSourceTester application.
 That example client application is available in the streamsx.cppws/samples/WebSocketSourceTester/WSClientDataSimulator directory.